-Don’t Miss: Is my Golden Retriever shedding too much?
+Don’t miss out: Is my Golden Retriever shedding too much?

 Are there types of dogs that look like Golden Retrievers?

 The Labrador Retriever is very similar to the Golden Retriever.
 Their coats are shorter and require less grooming.
 If you’re looking for a more low-maintenance breed, you should consider Labs.

 Flat-coated Retrievers often get mistaken for a Black Golden Retriever.
 They are slightly larger than Golden Retrievers.
 However, they have a narrower frame and face.

 Are there a smaller type of Golden Retriever?

 Yes, there’s the Comfort Retriever, which is a mix between Poodles and Goldens.
 Also called a Goldendoodle, it is a fantastic designer dog for those with allergies.
 You will have to clip him occasionally, though.

 Goldendoodles can be anywhere from 13-24 inches (23-61 cm) and weigh 15-90 lbs (7-40 kg).
 This is because their Poodle parent comes in three different sizes.